 Updates ~ Keeping Folk In Touch

-www.folklife.uk/updates for Folklife West magazine, and for our online Directory
+www.folklife.uk/updates for Folklife Traditions Journal & Folklife West magazines, & for our online Directory

 Mainly Wales, West Country & West Midlands; but all areas, UK & International, are most welcome!

-Updates on this page emailed to you ~ every 2 weeks, on a Sunday (or occasionally Mon or Tue after)
+Updates on this page emailed to you ~ roughly every 2 weeks (Sunday, Monday, or Tuesday)

 Your Updates: please send as email text or Word (not pdf, jpg, etc)